Ex-president and Polish icon Lech Walesa is broke | DW | 03.01.2022

 In 2017, the institute saw a wave of layoffs and the resignation of its then chairman after an audit he had commissioned showed debts of over 1 million zlotys.

-In April, the TVN24.pl portal announced a request from entities related to State Treasury companies to return subsidies of 1.7 million zlotys granted to the institute for the implementation of projects.
+In April, the TVN24.pl news portal reported on a request from entities related to State Treasury companies to return subsidies of 1.7 million zlotys granted to the institute for the implementation of projects.

 Edited by: Kristie Pladson